woct0rdho/ComfyUI-FeatherOps/docs/hip_optimization_plan.md

 ## Critical Insights

-### 1. Conversion VALU fills LDS stall slots - cannot be reduced
+### Conversion VALU fills LDS stall slots - cannot be reduced

 The compiler interleaves fp8->fp16 conversion ops between d16 WAW waits.
 Reducing conversion VALU removes useful latency-hiding work.
 This is why ALL conversion optimization attempts failed (Direction A: 6 variants, all negative).

-### 2. d16 WAW waits are not the real bottleneck
+### d16 WAW waits are not the real bottleneck

 E.8 proved that eliminating the 64 `s_waitcnt lgkmcnt(0)` per iteration (via ASM `ds_load_u16` into separate VGPRs + pack) doesn't help.
 The batched approach regressed -2.3% because rigid ASM blocks prevent compiler interleaving.
 The compiler already hides wait latency effectively.

-### 3. K-pair interleaved layout shifts bottleneck from LDS to VALU
+### K-pair interleaved layout shifts bottleneck from LDS to VALU

 E.2 profile: LDS dropped 69% (35.9M -> 11.2M), VALU increased 28% (34.9M -> 44.7M).
 Any approach eliminating B LDS reads requires per-wave conversion -> +28%+ VALU.

-### 4. Address calc is negligible in the hot loop
+### Address calc is negligible in the hot loop

 ASM analysis shows only 14 address calc VALU per main loop iteration.
 The compiler precomputes base addresses (v175 for B, v176 for A) and uses compile-time offsets.
-The 305 addr calc from whole-function static analysis is mostly prologue/epilogue/C-shuffle. **Direction F is not viable.**
+The 305 addr calc from whole-function static analysis is mostly prologue/epilogue/C-shuffle.
+Direction F is not viable.

-### 5. V_PK_* instructions are NOT VOPD-eligible
+### V_PK_* instructions are NOT VOPD-eligible

 VOP3P instructions (`V_PK_LSHLREV_B16`, `V_PK_ADD_U16`, etc.) cannot dual-issue via VOPD. pk_u16 conversion is strictly worse in this kernel context.

-### 6. ds_permute_b32 cannot cross wave boundaries
+### ds_permute_b32 cannot cross wave boundaries

 Operates within wave32 only.
 Cannot distribute data between the 8 waves in our workgroup.

-### 7. Inline ASM ds_load_u16 works with uint32_t LDS offset cast
+### Inline ASM ds_load_u16 works with uint32_t LDS offset cast

 `static_cast<uint32_t>(reinterpret_cast<uintptr_t>(shared_ptr))` extracts the LDS offset.
 Verified correct on gfx1151.
 Useful for future ASM work.

-### 8. Tile shape changes cannot improve LDS throughput alone
+### Tile shape changes cannot improve LDS throughput alone

 Direction H (`kRepeatM=8, kRepeatN=2`) proved that reducing total LDS instruction count by 43% yields zero speedup.
 The reason: in the (4,4) config, B reads' WAW waits are filled by conversion VALU (effectively free work).
 Replacing B reads with A reads trades "B read + free VALU filling stalls" for "A reads + idle stall slots".
-The LDS+VALU+WMMA interleaving is a tightly coupled system; reducing any one component doesn't help because it removes the latency-hiding work for the others. **Any approach that merely reshuffles LDS reads between A and B will be neutral or negative.**
+The LDS+VALU+WMMA interleaving is a tightly coupled system; reducing any one component doesn't help because it removes the latency-hiding work for the others.
+Any approach that merely reshuffles LDS reads between A and B will be neutral or negative.

 ## Rejected Experiments (Do Not Repeat)